Technical Note 187

 Summary

-Automated counting of PBMC samples on the CellDrop FL removes operator variability from the process, speeds up the workflow and enables customizable reporting and data archiving.
+Automated counting of PBMC samples on the CellDrop FLi removes operator variability from the process, speeds up the workflow and enables customizable reporting and data archiving.
 Dual fluorescence measurements using AO/PI allow the specific identification of live and dead PBMCs in the presence of large numbers of red blood cells, platelets and cellular debris.

 While AO/PI are frequently used fluorophores for this application, the CellDrop is able to measure a wide range of common fluorophores.
 Contact our Applications Support Team at info@denovix.com to discuss specific assay requirements.